1967 Tokyo gubernatorial election: Background

 Conservative Ryotaro Azuma had served as governor since 1959 and oversaw the 1964 Summer Olympics held in the city.

 Trade union leader Kaoru Ōta had previously announced his candidacy for the Japan Socialist Party, but renounced it in February 1967 after the party performed poorly in the House of Representative election.
 Party secretary Tomomi Narita drew up a shortlist of five names of possible candidates, among which was economics professor Ryokichi Minobe from the Tokyo University of Education.
 Minobe was respected and well-connected, and also had a public profile from hosting an NHK program on economics.
 Narita, together with Yokohama mayor Ichio Asukata and Minobe's mentor Ōuchi Hyōei, approached Minobe about running, but his response was noncommittal: "I'm not saying I won't run, but I can't say now that I will."
 He said that being an academic suited him better than being a politician.
 After several more approaches from the party in the following days, Minobe agreed to run on the 19th.
 He quickly secured the support of Ichikawa Fusae and the League of Women Voters of Japan.
 The Communist Party also withdrew their candidate, Yonahara Akita, and endorsed Minobe.

-Meanwhile, the centrist Democratic Socialist Party had secured the candidacy of Masatoshi Matushita, president of Rikkyo University and chairman of the DSP-aligned Council on the Prohibition of Nuclear Weapons.
+Meanwhile, the centrist Democratic Socialist Party had secured the candidacy of Masatoshi Matsushita, president of Rikkyo University and chairman of the DSP-aligned Council on the Prohibition of Nuclear Weapons.
 They sought joint endorsement from the LDP and JSP, but the JSP was already seeking out Minobe and rebuffed them.
 The DSP in turn refused to support Minobe due to his Marxist views.
 The LDP likewise were close to deciding on their own candidate, Suzuki Shunichi, but intervention by Prime Minister Eisaku Satō resulted in an endorsement of Matsushita instead.

 The Komeito elected to run their own independent candidate, nominating Kenichi Abe.

 Campaign

-Prime Minister Satō campaigned heavily with Matushita, and he was endorsed by outgoing mayor Ryutaro Azuma.
+Prime Minister Satō campaigned heavily with Matsushita, and he was endorsed by outgoing mayor Ryutaro Azuma.
 Matsushita warned that "Tokyo will be in flames in a communist revolution" if Minobe were elected.
 He developed pneumonia late in the campaign, and was forced to limit his campaign appearances until recovering in the final few days.

 Minobe campaigned on the slogan "blue skies for Tokyo" and called for renewal of city administration.
 The campaign utilised the colour light blue, which featured on material and distributed promotional badges.
 Minobe benefited from a positive and friendly image, becoming known for his "Minobe smile".

 Both candidates received numerous endorsements from celebrities and cultural figures.
 Among the most notable was artist Osamu Tezuka, who drew the cover for Minobe's campaign pamphlet.

 On the eve of the election, The Asahi Shimbun showed Minobe with a slight lead in opinion polling.